EADS’ chief planning officer told Bloomberg in December that a U.S. military contract is no longer a top priority.

-EADS first started talking with state and Mobile area officials when EADS partnered with Lockheed Martin to pursue a contract to design and build a new aerial refueling tanker for the Air Force.
+European Aeronautics Defence & Space Co. first started talking with state and Mobile area officials when EADS partnered with Lockheed Martin to pursue a contract to design and build a new aerial refueling tanker for the Air Force.
 It’s the stuff of legend in Mobile.
 EADS won; Boeing contested the victory, Boeing won.

 But by then Mobile and EADS’ commercial side, Airbus, were well acquainted.

 Last summer Airbus broke ground for its first U.S. assembly line and the steel is rising high at Brookley Aeroplex.